BobXiao97/DL-Project/README.md

 # DL-Project
-Using hand gestures to input letters with auto fill and auto correction functions.
+The program uses hand gestures to input letters with auto fill and auto correction functions.
+Run cam_test.ipynb in src folder step by step to use the program.
+Created by Xiao Tianqi, Zhou Wentao, Sean Lew, Teng Jun Yuan and Jacob Wijaya.